Saint Paul Business Awards

 Saint Paul Business Award

-- A. Johnson & Sons Florist at 1738 Grand Avenue - Traditions Award - Honoring a business that has been active in Saint Paul for at least 20 years.
+A. Johnson & Sons Florist - Traditions Award - Honoring a business that has been active in Saint Paul for at least 20 years.

-- Waldmann Brewery & Wurstery at 445 Smith Avenue N. - New Kid on the Block Award - Honoring a business that has opened in Saint Paul within the last five years.
+Waldmann Brewery & Wurstery - New Kid on the Block Award - Honoring a business that has opened in Saint Paul within the last five years.

-- Brake Bread at 1174 West Seventh Street - Good Neighbor - Honors a business that shows a dedication to improving the community.
+Brake Bread - Good Neighbor - Honors a business that shows a dedication to improving the community.

-- SIR Boxing Club at 1440 Arcade Street - People’s Choice Award - Honoring a business that is recognized for its excellence by Saint Paul residents.
+SIR Boxing Club - People’s Choice Award - Honoring a business that is recognized for its excellence by Saint Paul residents.

-The 2019 award winners were recognized at a Saint Paul City Council meeting and reception on April 10, 2019.
+Below is a video of the 2019 award winners who were recognized at a Saint Paul City Council meeting and reception on April 10, 2019:

-Winners of the 2019 Business Awards was determined by a panel made up of past winners and business advisors from the Saint Paul Community.
-The selection committee included:
+In 2019, the selection committee was determined by a panel made up of past winners and business advisors from the Saint Paul Community.
+They include:

 - Roxanny Armendariz, Neighborhood Development Alliance